 - Deal with stress – Being stressed out can actually cause damage to your brain.
 Chronic stress can even damage the hippocampus and destroy brain cells!
 Manage your stress levels by taking part in fun activities in your assisted living facility or by taking breaks throughout the day.
 Don’t force yourself to do something that causes you a lot of stress.

 Don’t forget these helpful ways to improve your memory!
-For more information on assisted living, please contact Angels Senior Living today.
+For more information on assisted living, please contact Angels Senior Living today at (877) 480-2244 today.